 Quality education has to be the same for boys and girls (Article 10, CEDAW; Article 2, UNESCO Convention against Discrimination in Education).

-Quality education requires "human and financial resources which should be available to the maximum extent possible… therefore, resource constraints cannot provide a justification for a State party’s failure to take any, or enough, of the measures that are required" (CRC, General Comment 1, paragraph 28).
+Quality education requires 'human and financial resources which should be available to the maximum extent possible… therefore, resource constraints cannot provide a justification for a State party’s failure to take any, or enough, of the measures that are required' (CRC, General Comment 1, 2001: Para.
+28).

 The Committee on the Rights of the Child has interpreted Article 29.1 in its General Comment 1: The aims of education.